djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 | On-policy distillation | You have access to a stronger teacher model and want to transfer capabilities efficiently. | Simple to implement, cheap to run, inherits teacher biases, ceiling limited by teacher.
 Supported only in TRL and NemoRL | Most effective for small to mid-sized models (<30B). |
 | Reinforcement learning | Best when you have verifiable rewards or tasks requiring multi-step reasoning/planning.
 Can be used with reward models, but there are challenges like reward-hacking, where the model takes advantage in weaknesses in the reward model. | Flexible and powerful, but costly and harder to stabilise; requires careful reward shaping.
 Supported in most post-training frameworks. | Mid to large models (20B+), where extra capacity lets them exploit structured reward signals. |

 And for DPO (semi-online and online), it is also possible to match GRPO using far less compute.
-Specifically, they found that semi-online DPO (with syncing between the trainer and the generator every 100 steps) was generally the best compared to semi-online DPO with sync every 10 step,s online DPO, and GRPO.
+Specifically, they found that semi-online DPO (with syncing between the trainer and the generator every 100 steps) was generally the best compared to semi-online DPO with sync every 10 steps, online DPO, and GRPO.